 And here it is.
 The green underside has slowly but surely started to redden up.
 What a gorgeous thing!

 On eating, this, sadly, isn’t the most tasty tomato I’ve ever tried.
-Rather watery and the texture is nothing to write home about either.
-My favourite tomato ever is Ananas (freshly plucked last summer when holidaying in the Loire) and it’s a hard act to follow, but I may well grow this variety again, just for its amazing good looks alone.
+Rather bland and with a mushy, watery texture.
+My favourite tomato ever is Ananas Noir (freshly plucked last summer when holidaying in the Loire) and it’s a hard act to follow, but I may well grow this variety again, just for its amazing good looks alone.

 Meanwhile, I’ve been tucking into these delicious ‘Golden Crown’ cherry tomatoes, supplied by Sea Spring Seeds for lunches and dinners and these fruits have been remarkably sweet and full of flavour.
 A definite for next year.